jojohannsen/suffixtree/readme.md

 ## Suffix Tree

-Suffix Tree are created from a few elements.
+Suffix Trees are tree structures with a few types of elements.

+### DataSource

+A data source provides the sequence of numbers used in the creation of the suffix tree.
+Each suffix is represented in the tree, starting at the root of the tree.

+The values can be any data type, but are always mapped to a numeric value.

 ### Node

 There are three types of Nodes:

-1. root -- the top of the tree, only has outgoing edges
+1. root -- the root of the tree
-2. internal -- has one incoming edge, as well as outgoing edges.
-During tree construction also has suffix links.
+2. internal -- has an incoming edge, a suffix link to the next suffix, and at least two outgoing edges.
-3. leaf -- has one incoming edge and a suffix offset
+3. leaf -- there is one leaf associated with each suffix, it has an incoming edge, and no outgoing edges.

 ### Edge

 Selects a sequence of values from a data source, referenced as a outgoing edge of one Node and an incoming edge of another Node.

-### Data Source